 After taking Sankalp, keep fast either without water or on fruits depending upon your capacity.

-In the evening, again take bath and in your pooja room or wealth storage room, place murti of Goddess Lakshmi and Lord Ganesh on a chauki or on elevated platform on red cloth.
-After that draw ashtdal with akshat, and fill a copper, silver or gold pot with water along with, betel nut,Akshat and coin.
+In the evening, again take bath, and in your pooja room or wealth storage room, place murti of Goddess Lakshmi and Lord Ganesh on a chauki or on an elevated platform on red cloth.
+After that draw ashtdal with akshat, and fill a copper, silver, or gold pot with water along with, betel nut,Akshat and coin.
 Keep some grains on top of kalash and Place this kalash in front of Mutis.

 After placing Murti, chant

 ‘Shri Ganeshaye Namah’

 It is customary to invoke Lord Ganesh before anyone else because he is vighnaharta Thus, removes all obstacles and brings auspiciousness to occasion.